 Essential reading: Best GPS running watch

 And neither device is really capable of delivering top-notch bpm tracking.
-We found the Vivosmart HR+, which uses the company's own Elevate sensor, was a tad slow to get up to speed, but generally accurate after that.
+We found the Vivosmart HR+, which uses the company's own Elevate sensor technology, was a tad slow to get up to speed, but generally accurate after that.
 Unlike other Garmin devices, the Vivosmart HR+ doesn't support external HR chest straps for those who want more accurate data.

 In comparison, the Fitbit Charge 2 had a tendency to under-report heart rate during and was slow to register changes live on the device – although after-run reporting was more accurate.